graphaelli/zat/README.md

 `zat` always attempts to archive, to only start the web server use: `-since 0s`.

-Zoom does somethng funny when `-since` is > 30 days, there is a todo for that.

 ### Credentials

 * Obtain Google credentials